-20.5 An investor which presents consolidated financial statements under Section 19 Consolidated and Separate Financial Statements should account for its investments in associates in the consolidated financial statements using the equity method set out in paragraph 20.6.
+20.5 An investor which presents consolidated financial statements under Section 19 Consolidated and Separate Financial Statements should account for its investments in associates in the consolidated financial statements using the equity method set out in paragraphs 20.6 to 20.17.
 In all other cases, the investor should use the cost method in accordance with Section 6 Investments.